tomdennisdev/weather_app/README.md

 Overview

-A full-stack RESTful weather app with client-server architecture.
-The system utilises APIs to fetch real-time weather data, integrates external APIs for location-based forecasts, and features a responsive GUI for user interaction and collaboration.
+A full-stack weather application built on a client-server architecture.
+It integrates REST APIs and external APIs to provide real-time weather updates and location-based forecasts.
+The system features a responsive and intuitive user interface, enabling user interaction and collaboration.

 ---